kubeshop/monokle/docs/cluster-integration.md

 - The Navigator contains all resources retrieved from the configured cluster:
   - Resource navigation works as with files; selecting a resource shows its content in the source editor.
   - Resource links are shown as before with corresponding popups/links/etc.
-- Selecting "Exit" in the top right restores the contents of the Resource Navigator to the currently selected folder.
+- Selecting **Exit** in the top right restores the contents of the Resource Navigator to the currently selected folder.